• Skip to main content

 • Beds need to be made every morning before breakfast

-Best practices for enforcing rules (what happens when rules aren’t followed)
+Best practices for enforcing rules

-If you’ve already developed house rules as a family, then you’ve taken the first step toward encouraging kids to follow them.
+If you’ve already developed rules as a family, then you’ve taken the first step toward encouraging kids to follow them.

 Kids often resist rules when they feel those rules have been created and presented arbitrarily.
 When kids feel a part of the process in developing and creating family rules, they have a greater sense of agency and ownership over those rules.